 There have been changes in management since the last audit.
 The service is managed by a suitably qualified facility manager.
 Residents and family/whānau spoke positively about the care provided.
-There is a clinical manager, core of experienced healthcare assistants and non-clinical staff to support the facility manager and registered nurses.

 There are quality systems and processes in place.
+There is a core of experienced healthcare assistants and non-clinical staff to support the facility manager and registered nurses.
 Hazards are identified and appropriately managed.
 An induction and in-service training programme are in place to provide staff with appropriate knowledge and skills to deliver care.
 Competencies specific to the employee roles are reviewed annually.